Gabe-N-Olivas/Salt-Bot-v2/README.md

 ```

 After that you may also want to customize it a little.
-Some ways you can do this is by replacing images in the ```./Frontend/RandMeme``` folder with your own fun images and fill in ./Frontend/txt/pasta with your own funny messages (so long as they're under 4000 characters).
+Some ways you can do this is by replacing images in the ```./Frontend/RandMeme``` folder with your own fun images and fill in ./Frontend/txt/pasta with your own funny messages (so long as they're under 4000 characters and the file's name all lowercase and a .txt file).

 Another thing you may want to do is change the default dev password (root) using the the makehash.py file.